Universities & Colleges in Nebraska

-International Student Exchange & study abroad Resource center, International students Loan Center, Nebraska Educational Saving Plan Trust are some of such areas from where one can avail information about financial aids.
+International Student Exchange & study abroad Resource centre, International students Loan Centre, Nebraska Educational Saving Plan Trust are some of such areas from where one can avail information about financial aids.
 Apart from the above, there are also merit scholarships in different courses offered by a handful of Institutions.
 Also, there is 'Cash Course', which helps the students to work and earn their living by own.
 This also helps the students to gain an outlook towards a professional life.
 Average earning from on-campus employment is around ~$2,400.

 Nebraska is the 33rd richest state of United States.
 The average per capita income is around $19,613.
 Steele city in Nebraska has an average per capita income of ~$36,200 where as in Rockville the amount is pretty less as much as ~$15700.
 Median household income in the nation is ~$49,300 as per 2010 estimates.